 Section 1.
 Members.
 The officers of the Association shall be the President, Vice President / President-Elect, Immediate Past President, Secretary, and Treasurer.

 Section 2.
-Terms of Office.
-The President and Vice President of the Association shall be elected by the membership of the Association.
-The Secretary and Treasurer shall be elected by the Board of Directors from their membership at the first board meeting following the Annual Meeting.

-Section 3.
 Duties of Officers.
 The officers shall perform those duties assigned to them by the policies, procedures, and the parliamentary authority of the Association

-Section 4.
+Section 3.
 Vacancies and Removal.
 Vacancies in any office shall be filled by the Board of Directors from their membership for the unexpired term.
 An officer may be removed for cause by a two-thirds (2/3) vote of the Board present and voting.